jjdeprisco/JDRenderEngine/README.md

 Latest version compatible:
 2021.11180 on Mac on High Sierra

+## Credits:
 Special thanks to Dr. Matthew Ragan for his many tutorials.
 Dr. Ragan is one of (if not *the*) best Touchdesigner *teacher* hands-down.
 The OP Snippet for series segment timing was used, but a lot more work was done before (and after) I even discovered that example.

 I also used the Zap Studio frame calculator during initial testing, and you may find it helpful as well: https://www.zapstudio.net/framecalc/

+The JDRenderEngine graphic was made with Adobe Spark.

 ## LICENSING:
 Since we are artists/programmers and not lawyers, I trust you will give credit where credit is due and respect the licence: